Internal Fire Doors

 Internal fire doors are designed to compartmentalise a building, containing fire and smoke within a specific area to allow safe evacuation and lessen damage.
 They are typically less dynamic than external fire doors, which must withstand outdoor weather and offer additional security.

-Fire-rated interior doors are typically required in buildings with high occupancy, such as flats, hotels, commercial buildings, and certain public spaces.
+Fire-rated internal doors are typically required in buildings with high occupancy, such as flats, hotels, commercial buildings, and certain public spaces.
 Buildings where individuals may be asleep or where fire risk is higher, like kitchens in commercial spaces, also often require fire-rated doors to ensure a safe escape route.
+Our team can provide more information.

 • What regulations exist for internal fire doors?